a327ex/www/content/posts/lessons_second_game.md

 In the [previous post](https://github.com/a327ex/blog/issues/31) I made like this I had a lot of really hot opinions about many things, but one of them was pretty much my argument for making my own engine and how it would be great, and how Unity sucked, and all that.

-In the end I managed to make a fairly OK initial version of the engine I wanted about 2 months after that post, and then 2 months after I realized that everything I wanted to fix about LÖVE was actually fairly doable without having to write much C code at all, which means that I could fix most of my problems with LÖVE without having to replace it.
+About 2 months after writing that post I managed to make a fairly OK initial version of the engine I wanted, and then 2 months llater I realized that everything I wanted to fix about LÖVE was actually fairly doable without having to rewrite most of LÖVE in C, meaning that I could fix most of my problems with LÖVE without having to replace it.

 But more importantly, LÖVE actually has a lot of graphics features that I would have to reimplement, and it turns out that I REALLY didn't like doing low level graphics code at all.
 So I just decided to go back to it, fix the things I wanted to fix with my new-found knowledge and then move on.
 It was a very fast and useful lesson about the actual value that the framework was providing